SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 By importing `ErrorHandlingModule`, the `CxErrorHandler` then handles all errors that occur during server-side rendering, and these errors are logged with an appropriate context.

 **Note:** Since user applications may contain their own implementations of `ErrorHandler`, the `CxErrorHandler` is not used by default when contextual logging is enabled.
-To use the `CxErrorHandler`, it is recommended that you extend your error handler to use the `LoggerService`.
+To enhance errors with the relevant context, it is recommended that you extend your error handler to use the `LoggerService`.

 ## LoggerService and Third-party Party Libraries